New pharmaceutical research utilising nanobiotechnology in Finland

 “If extracellular vesicles served as vehicles of drug delivery, we would be able to make even more versatile use of donated blood in the treatment of patients,” Laitinen says.

-One of the key objectives of the three-year project is to develop the necessary technical capacity and production and quality control methods required by research in order to make it possible to utilise extracellular vesicles derived from blood cells.
+One of the key objectives of the three-year project is to develop the necessary technical capacity and production and quality control methods required by research in order to make it possible to utilize extracellular vesicles derived from blood cells.

 Finnish nanotechnology to drive the development of biomedicine